-3.5 Stage 3: Arrival/Service pattern
+3.5 Stage 3: Arrival/Service Pattern Extraction

-SCCS can be viewed as a queuing system.
+SCCS ststem can be viewed as a queuing system.
 Each trip demand and the corresponding trip represent a customer arrival event and a service event, respectively.
 Self-driving vehicles are the servers in the system.
 Now we characterize the arrival pattern and service pattern from the trips.

 Arrival pattern analysis.
 We chose the time unit as one second, and count the number of arrived trip demands over each second in demand data we obtained from Stage 1.
-Fig.12 shows the distributions of the arrival rate in four different intervals of a day.
-The x-axis represents the arriving rates and the y-axis is the percentage of demands.
-The blue dots are obtained from original demands data, which nicely fit Poisson distributions.
-The green curves are the best fitting curves with Poisson distribution.
-The parameters λ 's of Poisson distributions are the mean arrival rates, which are listed in Table 2 for different time intervals in a day.
+The arrival rate distribution from original data can be nicely fitted by Poisson distribution.
+The parameter λ of Poisson distribution is the mean arrival rate, which is listed in Table 2 for different time intervals in a day.

 Service pattern analysis.
-As shown in Fig.3, the service time of an AV include three time intervals.
+As shown in Fig.9, the service time of an AV include three time intervals.
 The first part is pickup time, namely, the passenger sends a request to the cloud servers to request a trip service.
 The cloud servers arrange a vehicle to pick the passenger up, if there is an available vehicle in the depot, otherwise, the passenger would wait in the queue.
 After the vehicle picked up the passenger, it will take the customer to the destination, during which the passenger experiences in-vehicle time.
 When the trip is completed, the vehicle returns to the nearest depot to the passenger dropoff location, which is the return time.

 Note that a complete service time include all three time intervals, i.e., pickup, in-vehicle, and return times.
-Though passenger does not experience the return time, it is counted, because the vehicle is still "reserved" and cannot serve other passengers (on the trip back to the depot)3.
+Though passenger does not experience the return time, it is counted, because the vehicle is still "reserved" and cannot serve other passengers (on the trip back to the depot)2.